benito-tondreaux/buda-exercise/README.md

 ----

-On the other hand, if you want to run the test, you must install the gem first `test-unit`:
+On the other hand, if you want to run the test, you must previously install the gem `test-unit`:

     gem install test-unit